- Farooq Abdullah, 83, was placed under detention on August 5

 - First time a mainstream politician was charged with PSA

-- PSA enables detention without trial for up to two years
+- Public Safety Act enables detention without trial for up to two years

-Farooq Abdullah, 83, was placed under detention along with several leaders including his son Omar Abdullah and PDP's Mehbooba Mufti on August 5, when the government ended special status to Jammu and Kashmir under Article 370 and imposed massive security restrictions and a communication lockdown.
+Farooq Abdullah was detained along with several leaders including his son Omar Abdullah and PDP's Mehbooba Mufti - also former chief ministers - on August 5, when the government ended special status to Jammu and Kashmir under Article 370 and imposed massive security restrictions and a communication lockdown.

 This was the first time that the PSA, used against terrorists, separatists or stone-throwers, was used on a mainstream politician, especially an MP and a three-time Chief Minister.